Testing apps

 Configuring dataset parameters

 Tune how ground truth values are compared to run results during accuracy testing by configuring parameters for each ground truth dataset.
+You can configure global rules that apply across all fields, as well as field rules, which override global rules for specific fields.

 • Ignore whitespace — Disregards spaces, tabs, and line breaks when comparing values.